Close Menu

 Be ready to verify personal identity and account ownership.
 Typical information requested includes account number, routing number, branch details, and a government-issued ID for in-person visits.
 For online or phone requests, security questions will likely be used to confirm identity.

 If you’re dealing with a business account, have permissions ready.
-Banks often need proof that the caller has the right to ask to stop payment, like a company resolution or someone who has signed the document.
+Banks often need proof that the caller has the right to request a stop payment, such as a company resolution or a signature on the document.
 This prevents unauthorized changes to accounts.

 Contact the bank as soon as possible once the loss is confirmed.
 Many banks offer multiple channels for stopping payments: online banking portals, mobile apps, phone support, or in-branch visits.
 Choose the method most convenient and fastest to ensure timely handling.